 Explores the management of nutrition-related illnesses using a case-based approach.
 Students will be guided to gather and interpret nutritional data, and develop nutrition care plans founded on evidence-based nutrition principles.

-HUNT 442 is designed to cover the real world practice as it relates to the treatment of nutrition related diseases such as diabetes, weight management, heart disease, gastrointestinal and respiratory illnesses and dementia.
+HUNT 442 is designed to cover the real world practice as it relates to the treatment of nutrition related diseases such as diabetes, weight management, heart disease, gastrointestinal and dementia.
 The intent of the paper is to develop evidence-based practitioners.

 |Paper title||Applied Nutrition & Disease Management|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Teaching staff

 Over a 10-week period, students complete weekly case-based studies where they are guided to gather and interpret relevant nutritional data, set patient-centred goals and develop a nutrition care plan founded on evidence-based nutrition and disease management principles.

 The Distance Learning offering of this paper is taught remotely.